univention/univention-corporate-server/doc/developer-reference/repositories.rst

 Integrate with |UCSUCR|
 =======================

-The following |UCSUCRV|\ s can be used to register a repository component.
+The following |UCSUCRVs| can be used to register a repository component.
 It is also possible to activate further functions here which cannot be configured through the UMC module.
 :samp:`{NAME}` stands for the component's name: